 Of course, their solution to the problem is different than any I would have suggested.

 When the family began to break down in the 1960’s because of the rise in divorce and it became obvious that, despite all predictions to the contrary, it wasn’t a good thing for the children, progressives did not say, “Oops.
 We made a mistake.
 Let’s strengthen marriage for the good of the children.”
 Instead, liberals said, “Let’s equip the schools to do what parents used to do.
 We’ll have counselors, nurses, and psychologists to take care of them, and cafeteria workers to feed them.
 We’ll replace the parents with the state.
-And if divorce means that women and children are now in poverty (and it did), we have welfare to replace the father.”
+And if divorce means that women and children are now in poverty in greater numbers (and it did), we have welfare to replace the father.”
 Of course, few liberals said that outright.
 But that is what happened.

 The two researchers suggested that European countries are less affected (not because their populations are used to decades of high unemployment that is new to Americans or because Europeans have been marrying less for decades), but because they have better social safety nets.
 Once again, the liberal solution seems to be to replace what used to work (marriage and low unemployment) with a government program instead.
 And, of course, they took the obligatory jab at the Trump administration for cutting social spending.